otrv4/otrv4/otrv4.md

 1. At this point, the interactive DAKE is complete for Bob, but he has to correctly setup the double ratchet logarithm:
-   * He should immediately receive a data message that advertises the new public keys from Alice:
+   * He should immediately receive a "DAKE Data Message" that advertises the new public keys from Alice:
      * Follows what is defined in the [When you receive a Data Message](#when-you-receive-a-data-message) section.
 Note that he will perform a new DH ratchet at this point.